score-spec/docs/content/en/docs/dependencies/_index.md

     image: busybox
 ```

-Ensure there is a Docker-Compose database service definition.
+Ensure there is a Docker Compose database service definition.
 A common place to store non-Score defined configuration and resources is a root `compose.yaml` file.

 ```yaml